 Bowling: Meets on the 3rd Sunday of each month during September - April.

-Vice President: Kevin Kotas
+President: Kevin Kotas

 Treasurer: Bob Kolman